timfennell/pislider/README.md

 # pislider
 Raspberry Pi Controlled Motorized Camera Slider

+Two Notes:
+Check the MAPPING.png for the mapping of the pins on the motor bonnet to the Raspberry Pi.
+**** MAKE SURE YOU REMOVE RELEASE THE BELT FROM THE PULLEY BEFORE TRASPORTING THE SLIDER.
+If the gantry moves the motor, the stepper can generate a charge large enough to fry the RaspberryPi, even when everything is off.*****

 Hardware:

 I'm assuming you already have soldering and wiring hardware and tools available.